rraciti97/portfolio/Academics/README.md

 Now, I’m taking the next step: starting a **Master’s in Computer Engineering and Applied AI**.
 My goal is to stay at the forefront of industry trends, innovations, and the powerful role AI will continue to play in shaping CRM and beyond. 🚀

+_*disclaimer: all the linked records are in Italian as I attended all the courses and programs in hybrid mode in Italy_

 ---

 ## 📑 Dissertations